Submission guidelines

 While we don’t have word-count cut-offs, our regular articles are usually 1,500-2,000 words in length.
 Articles that are part of a thematic issue tend to be longer: 3,000-4,000 words.

+Please submit prospective articles as Word documents in 12-point type, single spaced.
 We prefer hyperlinks to footnotes or any other form of reference, and ask that authors insert and format the hyperlinks themselves.
+When clarifications that cannot be part of the main text are absolutely needed, please, use footnotes.

 Editorial process